hyperledger/fabric-samples/full-stack-asset-transfer-guide/docs/CloudReady/00-setup.md

 ---

-Cloud Native Fabric provides a neutral, tiered perspective of a Hyperledger Fabric Network as an integration of containers, service endpoints, and API abstractions.
+Cloud Native Hyperledger Fabric provides a neutral, tiered perspective of a Hyperledger Fabric Network as an integration of containers, service endpoints, and API abstractions.
 In this module of the workshop, you will assemble a complete application, building up from a local development running in isolation to a complete blockchain application running natively on a public cloud.